jquelin/dvg-randomizer/README.md

 - Israeli Air Force Leader, with its expansion #1
 - Corsair Leader
 - Zero Leader, with its China expansion
+- Stuka Leader, with all expansions (East Front 1&2, Mediterranean 1&2, Spanish Civil War, What if)

 # INSTALL